KxSystems/docs/docs/ml/automl/userguide/proc.md

 	2. Procedures being applied in one field of use may not be relevant in another field.
 As such the framework is provided to allow a user to complete feature extractions which are domain specific if required rather than assuming procedures to be applied are ubiquitous in all cases.

-	Over time the system will be updated to perform tasks in a way which is cognizant of the above limitations.
+	Over time the system will be updated to perform tasks in a way which is cognizant of the above limitations and where general frameworks can be assummed to be informative.

 ### Feature selection